The Epistle to Marcus Sestius Philemon

 8 Therefore, though I could ask a request upon you because of my rank in Christ,

 9 Yet for the sake of our love for each other, I instead beg you as nothing more than Paul, the old man, who is now in prison for Jesus Christ.

 10 I am asking you for the sake of my son Onesimus, whose father I became in prison.

-11 In time past, he was not a profitable slave to you.
-But now, he is a blessing to both you and to me.
+11 In time past with you, he did not live up to his name (--which means profitable).
+But now, he is that both to you and to me.

 12 I have sent him back to you (with this letter).
 Receive him, and you will be receiving my own heart.

 13 I would love to have kept him here, that in your place he could assist me while I am in chains for the Gospel.